blazing-gig/multi-tenant-poc/README.md

 Before launching the app, in order to verify its multi-tenant behaviour, a couple of host entries namely `tenant-1.test.com` and `tenant-2.test.com` must be added to the namespace resolver of your machine.
-Thus when the browser points to one of these hosts, the playground app's backend would be able to route requests to the appropriate database.
+Thus when the browser points to one of these hosts, the demo app's backend would be able to route requests to the appropriate database.

 For Linux and MacOS users, please add the following entries to the `/etc/hosts` file as below: